 Employers with five or more employees are covered by California’s pregnancy disability leave (PDL) law and the California Family Rights Act (CFRA).
 Employers with 50 or more employees may also need to comply with the federal Family and Medical Leave Act (FMLA).
 Learn how to comply with CFRA and FMLA.

 Employers in California must inform employees about their protections against harassment, discrimination and retaliation in the workplace.
 This is part of the employer’s duty to take all “reasonable steps” to ensure a workplace free from harassment.
-Click below to learn how to create a Harassment Prevention Policy.
+Learn how to create a Harassment Prevention Policy.

 California enacted the Healthy Workplaces, Healthy Families Act of 2014 which mandates paid sick leave (PSL) for California employees.
 Mandatory PSL is required for nearly all California employees, with limited exceptions.
 Learn how to implement this program.